TrevorPilley/phone-number-parser/README.md

 At present, the only options available are which countries are parsed.

 By default all countries supported by the library can be parsed and any future supported countries will be automatically included.

+A `ParseOptions` instance may also be passed as a parameter to the `Parse` and `TryParse` methods, however this is only necessary to supply alternative options to the default ones.

 #### Opt-in